Contents

 And watch it come back up with:

-Press ctrl + c
+Press ctrl + c to exit watch.

 Manually Install SSL Certificate